matrix-org/synapse/UPGRADE.rst

 If ``email.trust_identity_server_for_password_resets`` is set to ``true``, and ``account_threepid_delegates.email`` is not set, then the first entry in ``trusted_third_party_id_servers`` will be used as the account threepid delegate for email.
 This is to ensure compatibility with existing Synapse installs that set up external server handling for these tasks before v1.4.0.
 If ``email.trust_identity_server_for_password_resets`` is ``true`` and no trusted identity server domains are configured, Synapse will throw an error.

 If ``email.trust_identity_server_for_password_resets`` is ``false`` or absent and a threepid type in ``account_threepid_delegates`` is not set to a domain, then Synapse will attempt to send password reset and registration messages for that type.

 Email templates
 ---------------

-If you have configured a custom template directory with the ``email.template_dir`` option, be aware that there are new templates regarding registration. ``registration.html`` and ``registration.txt`` have been added and contain the content that is sent to a client upon registering via an email address.
+If you have configured a custom template directory with the ``email.template_dir`` option, be aware that there are new templates regarding registration and threepid management.

+``registration.html`` and ``registration.txt`` contain the content that is sent to a client upon registering via an email address.

-``registration_success.html`` and ``registration_failure.html`` are also new HTML templates that will be shown to the user when they click the link in their registration emai , either showing them a success or failure page (assuming a redirect URL is not configured).
+``registration_success.html`` and ``registration_failure.html`` are templates
+that will be shown to the user when they click the link in their registration email , either showing them a success or failure page (assuming a redirect URL is not configured).

+``add_threepid.html`` and  ``add_threepid.txt`` are templates sent to a client to add the threepid.

+``add_threepid_failure.html`` and ``add_threepid_success.html`` are templates
+that will be shown to the user when they click the link in their threeid add email , either showing them a success or failure page (assuming a redirect URL is not configured).

 Synapse will expect these files to exist inside the configured template directory.
 To view the default templates, see `synapse/res/templates
 <https://github.com/matrix-org/synapse/tree/master/synapse/res/templates>`_.

 SMS